 Goal of Program:The goal of Quaker Voluntary Service is to provide transformational experiences for young adult Quakers and those open to Quaker practices.
 We hope that by participating in a year of service in a Quaker intentional community, our participants will positively impact organizations and agencies working for social change and justice, develop real relationships across boundaries of perceived difference, and grow and deepen in their faith.
 Ultimately we hope this program will form and shape young people into lives of service committed to faith, and revitalize our communities in the world.

-Type of Placement:Long-term: Each QVS volunteer will be placed in an 11-month, full-time position with a local nonprofit, school, or other relevant site placement in one of our cities (Atlanta, GA, Portland, OR, Philadelphia, PA, or Boston, MA).
+Type of Placement:Long-term: Each QVS volunteer will be placed in an 11-month, full-time position with a local nonprofit, school, or other relevant site placement in one of our cities (Atlanta, GA, Portland, OR, Philadelphia, PA, Boston, MA, or Minneapolis, MN).
 There will be opportunities in areas such as homelessness and poverty, environmental justice, the arts, work with adults with developmental disabilities, work with immigrants and refugees, peace advocacy, and more.

-Service Area:We have programs in Atlanta, GA, Boston, MA, Portland, OR and Philadelphia, PA.
+Service Area:We have programs in Atlanta, GA, Boston, MA, Portland, OR and Philadelphia, PA, and Minneapolis, MN.

 Service Length:11 months

 Requirements:Fellows must be 21 years of age and interested in and open to exploring the Quaker faith, participating in regular worship and community life activities, and able to work full-time in a service setting.